yashexe/Collatz-Conjecture/README.md

 The conjecture is that no matter what positive integer you start with, you will always eventually reach the number 1.

-The example in this repository is the collatz conjecture sequence of a starting number 10.
+The examples in this repository are the collatz conjecture sequence of a starting number 10.

 ## Usage